from§

 x: FromPart[…*, Enumerable] ⇒ x.get(key: String): FromPart[…*, U]

-does not exist or does not support #get
+does not exist or does not support #get, null will be returned.

 the abovementioned safety checks.